While driving down I95 South, from New York to Pennsylvania with my husband, he pointed out that the leaves were beginning to change on the trees.

 It was fields of goldenrod.

-Goldenrod was traditionally used for respiratory ailments like lung inflammation and kidney issues like stones and bladder infections.
+Goldenrod was traditionally used for respiratory ailments like lung inflammation.

-According to Traditional Chinese Medicine the fall season is connected to our “lung” element, and winter is associated with the “kidney” element.
-It would make perfect sense to use Goldenrod at this time of year to help support both the lungs during the fall and the kidneys as we move into winter.
+According to Traditional Chinese Medicine the fall season is connected to our “lung” element.
+It would make perfect sense to use Goldenrod at this time of year to help support the lungs during the fall season.

 Take a look around at your environment.
 Is Goldenrod growing in your area?

 Maybe along the side of the road or in a nearby field or backyard?